Saving Your Life After Loving A Borderline

 gal has gotten under your skin, for we typically choose romantic

-partners who echo traits of the parent with whom we had
+partners who echo traits of the parent with whom we consciously

 mother, will likely settle on partners who have his father's

-Since she's elicited his sympathy and concern, she's the parent
+own.
+Since she's elicited his sympathy and concern, she's the

-with whom he can identify (and is the lesser of two evils, in
+parent with whom he can identify (and who seems the lesser

-fact).
-Childhood beatings do not in themselves, spawn Borderline
+of two evils).
+Childhood beatings do not in themselves, spawn

 by an adult caregiver, who fails to protect

 a child from harm, or another's cruelty.
-Perhaps performer
+My sense is that

 from this experience having lost your trust in women--but also,